ParthAhuja143/js-assignment-master/README.md

 2. `GET /news/match?id=matchID` to get news related to matches.
 3. `GET /news/tour/id=tourID` to get news related to tours and matches in the tournament.
 4. `GET /news/sport/id=sportID` to get news related to the sport, tournaments in the sport, and matches.

+**Potential Solution**
+The schema can be redesigned to have `tourID` ,`matchID`, and `sportID` as Foreign keys but that would hinder maintainability and increase development time for any changes to the route in the future.